 There are genetic (DNA) tests, and screenings that can be done regularly, and are part of the breeding process.

-But by going to ethical and experienced Maine Coon breeders who screen and DNA test for genetic conditions you can rest assured everything possible has been done to lower the chances.
+But by going to ethical and experienced Maine Coon breeders who screen and DNA test for genetic conditions, you can rest assured everything possible has been done to lower the chances.

-Our page on cat oral health and caring for your cat's teeth talks all about what to look for, and what you can do.
+Our page on feline oral health and caring for your cat's teeth talks all about what to look for, and what you can do.
 If left untreated, it can impact a Maine Coon cat's life expectancy.

-Reasons To Keep Your Maine Coon Indoors:
+Reasons To Keep Your Kitties Indoors:

 1. So no harm comes to them, reducing the Maine Coon cat lifespan.